 During your first dental check-up, one of the things your dentist will ask you about is the medications you are currently taking or have taken within the past months.

 Information about your medications should help your dentist and medical doctor to work together in developing an appropriate treatment plan for you and ensuring that you will be safe during treatment.

 It occurs as a result of decreased salivary flow.
-Saliva helps prevent tooth decay by neutralizing acids produced by the Oral Surgeon San Marcos bacteria and decreased amounts of saliva mean an increased risk for tooth decay.
+Saliva helps prevent tooth decay by neutralizing acids produced by the oral bacteria and decreased amounts of saliva mean an increased risk for tooth decay.

 Medications that can cause dry mouth include anti-inflammatory, antihistamines, antiglaucoma drugs, antihypertensives, antidepressants, anti-anxiety drugs, antipsychotics, antiretrovirals (for HIV-positive individuals), and narcotics.
 Radiation treatment to the head and neck can also damage the salivary glands, leading to dry mouth.

 To manage dry mouth, your dentist will prescribe saliva substitutes.
 These won’t treat the condition but only provide temporary relief.

 Alterations in Taste and Smell

 Taste and smell disturbance is also a common side effect especially of medications that leave a bitter or metallic taste in the mouth.
 Examples of such are antidepressants, stimulants, cardiovascular agents, NSAIDs, respiratory inhalants, and nicotine skin patches.